vgratian/expect/README.md

+Helper functions for testing with color highlighting of passing and failing tests.
+This makes it easier to spot failing tests when you have a big chunk of tests running.

-Helper function for testing.
-Highlights passing and failing tests in colors.
-The library contains two packages, `expect` and `assert` which provide identical function, with the only different that assert-functions will abort execution of the current test, while expect-functions will continue.
+The library contains two packages, `expect` and `assert` which provide identical set of functions, but `expect` will continue execution after failure, while `assert` will abort.

 The output looks something like this: